Marine Pavilion (Queens)

-The Marine Pavilion was an elite hotel in Far Rockaway, Queens, which was credited with introducing ocean bathing to New York City, United States.
+The Marine Pavilion was a luxury hotel in Far Rockaway, Queens, New York City.
 The Pavilion, which was built on the former homestead of Rockaway's first white settler, Richard Cornell, was completed in 1833, at a then-record cost of $43,000.
 The hotel attracted people such as Henry Wadsworth Longfellow and Washington Irving, and other New York City literary figures and socialites who were first attracted to the hotel as a refuge from an outbreak of cholera.
 The Pavilion was destroyed by fire on June 25, 1864.
 However, with many more hotels already built in its wake, Far Rockaway remained a fashionable resort area.

+The hotel was located south of where Norton Street joined Central Avenue (now Beach 20th Street).